ReginaExMachina/fire-emblem-matcher/README.md

 ###Description

-Matching Fire Emblem characters can be complicated -  especially if you care about good supports, the child's hair colour AND making the best possible child unit for combat.
+Matching Fire Emblem characters can be complicated.
+And it doesn't get any easier if you care about good supports, the child's hair colour AND making the best possible child unit for combat.

 This program is designed to help players out.